Modified Shallow Water Equations for significantly varying seabeds: Numerical results

 The scenario we present in this section is only a first attempt to shed some light on the reported anomalies in tsunami waves arrival time on the beaches.
-For instance, a comprehensive study of P.~\textsc{Wessel} \cite{Wessel2009} shows that the reported tsunami travel time is often exceeds slightly the values predicted by the classical shallow water theory (see, for example, Figures 5 and 6 in \cite{Wessel2009}).
+For instance, a comprehensive study of P.~\textsc{Wessel} \cite{Wessel2009} shows that the reported tsunami travel time is often exceeds slightly the values predicted by the classical shallow water theory (see, for example, Figures~5 and 6 in \cite{Wessel2009}).
 This fact supports indirectly our theory.
 Certainly this mechanism does not apply to laboratory experiments but it can be a good candidate to explain the wave front anomalies in natural environments.
 The mechanism we propose is only an element of explanation.
 Further investigations are needed to bring more validations to this approach.

 We underline that the computational results rely on sound physical modeling without any {\em ad hoc} phenomenological terms in the governing equations.
-Only an accurate bathymetry description is required to take the full advantage of the modified Saint-Venant equations.
+Only an accurate bathymetry description is required to take the full advantage of the \acs{msv} equations.